tgore-nd/LeastSquaresMonteCarlo/README.md

 Note that both $Y_{t+1}$ and $X_t$ are vectors representing columns of exercise values and stock prices (and other stochastically modeled terms, like interest rates or volatility) at $t+1$ and $t$, respectively, across all $M$ simulated price paths.
 The regression itself can be performed using various methods, from simple linear regression to random forests.
 The regression's prediction $\hat{Y}_t$ is used to estimate the continuation value of the option at every step.
 The reason we bother regressing at all is because, if we merely used the exercise values computed via the true price at the next time step $X_{t+1}$, we would expose ourselves to a lookahead bias by conditioning on *future randomness*, and we would fail to capture the noise inherent in option valuation.
 By regressing at each step, we are predicting the continuation value conditional on *past information*, which is much more reasonable.
 Moreover, since we are computing an expectation across many paths, we filter out the noise from future randomness and therefore obtain a reasonable estimate for the option's value.

 To optimally exercise the option along each path, we exercise at the earliest point when the immediate exercise value is greater than the regression-estimated continuation value.
-Following this rule, we can average over the discounted cash flows of optimally exercising the option along different time steps and then sum over all time steps.
-The value we obtain from this procedure is the LSM-estimated value of the option.
+Following this rule, we can identify the first optimal exercise time and record the discounted payoff from that time.
+After this is done for each path, we finally average across all paths.

 ## Implementation
 To ensure a robust understanding of the underlying mathematical and computational processes making LSM possible, I used only NumPy in my implementation, implementing all forms of regression, basis expansions, finite difference methods, and LSM itself using only NumPy arrays.
 NumPy is a powerful vectorized scientific computing package, and given the size of the asset price arrays that can be encountered here, its performance is extremely useful.